Unified Semantic Transformer for 3D Scene Understanding: Introduction

 To transfer the knowledge of strong 2D models into multi-view consistent 3D representations, three main strategies have emerged.
 First, radiance-field methods \cite{engelmann2024opennerf, lerf2023, koch2025relationfield, qin2024langsplat} learn multi-view features from 2D foundation models alongside NeRF \cite{mildenhall2021nerf} or Gaussian Splatting \cite{kerbl3Dgaussians}.
 They regress consistent 3D features but depend on known camera poses and scene-specific training, which does not generalize to new environments.
 Second, distillation methods like OpenScene \cite{Peng2023OpenScene} distill 2D features into 3D networks that operate on point clouds directly by aligning their feature spaces with respective losses.
 These methods then need the 3D reconstruction at inference time.
 Finally, some approaches propose simple but effective lifting-based techniques \cite{gu2024conceptgraphs, takmaz2025search3d, takmaz2023openmask3d, werby23hovsg} to decouple 3D geometry and high-level semantics by projecting 2D predictions into an explicit 3D reconstruction.
 This modular design is non-differentiable and depends on hand-crafted view selection or scene segmentation, often carefully tuned for the specific application domain, which does not scale well.
 Since view-dependent features of 2D models are sensitive to background noise and limited context, achieving strong multi-view semantic consistency remains challenging.

 Recently, transformer-based feed-forward models for 3D reconstruction have demonstrated a breakthrough in multi-view geometric consistency by unifying tasks within a single architecture.
 Approaches such as DUSt3R \cite{Wang_2024_CVPR} and VGGT \cite{wang2025vggt} recover camera poses, depth maps, point maps, and point tracks in a single feed-forward pass from RGB images alone.
-Despite their success, these methods address only geometric scene attributes and do not model the semantic properties of the input.
-While several works have explored their extension to semantic 3D tasks, they still rely on explicit 2D-to-3D lifting, preventing the model from learning geometric and semantic representations in a fully unified manner.
+Despite their success, these methods address only geometric scene attributes and do not model the semantic properties of the input. \rebuttaladd{While several works have explored their extension to semantic tasks~\cite{hu2025pe3r, fan2024large, Xiangyu2025uni3r}, they address only a limited set of tasks and rely on 2D-to-3D feature lifting.
+The most closely related work, IGGT~\cite{li2025iggt}, learns instance segmentation end-to-end alongside geometry but still depends on frozen 2D foundation models at inference for open-vocabulary semantics.}

-This paper addresses these limitations by introducing \ours, a large feed-forward transformer capable of geometry-grounded semantic prediction.
+This paper addresses these limitations by introducing \ours, a large feed-forward transformer capable of \rebuttaladd{unified} geometry-grounded semantic prediction.
 Our method achieves native 3D semantic consistency by jointly learning geometry and semantics within a single network, avoiding any hand-designed lifting steps and enabling a truly end-to-end formulation for diverse semantic tasks.
-To this end, we propose the following contributions: \begin{itemize} \item We introduce \ours, a semantic feed-forward transformer that predicts a full 3D reconstruction with the key 3D semantic attributes from multi-view images, including semantic and instance segmentation, open-vocabulary queries for objects and their affordances, as well as object articulation. \item We train the unified model end-to-end using distillation from 2D foundation models, mostly relying on self-supervision, and enforce a novel multi-view consistency loss for consistent 3D semantic predictions. \item \ours achieves state-of-the-art results on all semantic tasks and outperforms other semantic feed-forward models as well as other lifting methods, even improving upon methods that operate on ground truth 3D geometry.
+To this end, we propose the following contributions: \begin{itemize} \item We introduce \ours, a semantic feed-forward transformer that predicts a full 3D reconstruction with the key{dense} 3D semantic attributes from multi-view images, including semantic and instance segmentation, open-vocabulary queries for objects, as well as object articulation. \item We train the unified model end-to-end using distillation from 2D foundation models\rebuttalremove{, mostly relying on self-supervision,} and enforce a novel multi-view consistency loss for consistent 3D semantic predictions. \item \ours achieves state-of-the-art results on \rebuttaladd{indoor} semantic tasks and outperforms \rebuttalremove{other self-supervised} \rebuttaladd{zero-shot} semantic feed-forward models as well as other lifting methods, even improving upon methods that operate on ground truth 3D geometry.

 \end{itemize}